storj-archived/core/doc/renting-data.md

 When each shard is finished being encrypted and we know it's size and hash, it is time to create a {@link Contract} and offer it to the network.
-The example below is continued from inside the {@link EncryptStream#event:end} in the example above:
+The example below is continued from inside the `tmpFile.on('finish', callback)` in the example above:

 ```